The trusted Service Centre next door

 We not only service what we sell, we take the time to find the right part that fits your budget

-We are proud to have three Full-time Red Seal Mechanics on board, making sure you have a safe vehicle and giving honest advice!
+We are proud to have two Full-time Red Seal Mechanics on board, making sure you have a safe vehicle and giving honest advice!

 Mark Whitman – Red Seal Mechanic

 Matthew Sheppard – Mechanic Apprentice

 Honest good hard-working shop, they won’t rip you off, 10/10 very honest shop!